 Mechanical engineering is a field that is expected to grow within the next ten years.
-Mechanical engineers fix and develop a variety of devices and they can do it all from working in an office.
-Graduating with a four-year degree in this field will give your child a starting salary around $90,000 per year.
+Mechanical engineers fix and develop a variety of devices, and they can do it all while working in an office.
+Graduating with a four-year degree in this field will give your child a starting salary of around $90,000 per year.
 If they love to tinker and create, this could be the best possible career for them to explore.

 A degree in architecture can give your teen a wide variety of careers to choose from.
-Whether it’s landscape to sky scrapers to restoration, architects make just over $75,000 per year.
+Whether it’s a landscape, skyscrapers, or restoration, architects make just over $75,000 per year.
 If you have a teen that loves to draw, design, and create, this is a great profession for them to consider.

-One of the most high paying medical professions is being an anesthesiologist.
-Anesthesiologists do go through rigorous medical training and medical school as well as anesthesia residency, but anesthesiologists also have a starting salary around $200,000 per year.
-There is also the option of being an anesthesiologist assistant, which requires less schooling, but also yields a yearly salary of about $150,000 per year.
+One of the highest-paying medical professions is being an anesthesiologist.
+Anesthesiologists go through rigorous medical training, medical school, and anesthesia residency, but anesthesiologists also have a starting salary of around $200,000 per year.
+There is also the option of being an anesthesiologist assistant, which requires less schooling but also yields a yearly salary of about $150,000 per year.